intellmonkey/Protecting-cryptographic-signing-keys-and-seed-secrets-with-Multi-Party-Computation./README.md

 finished with the signing process.
 The signature, which is the result of the signing process, is received by calling the final function, **MPCCrypto_finalEcdsaSign()**, after which the signing process is done.

+`If you have some questions in this project, feel free to reach out.`